Oxandrolone (By mouth)

 - Make sure your doctor knows if you are breast feeding, or if you have heart disease, high cholesterol, liver disease, kidney disease, prostate problems, or hemophilia (bleeding disorders).
 Tell your doctor if you have diabetes or have recently had a heart attack.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.Children using this medicine may need to have their bone growth rate checked with x-rays every few months.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.Children using this medicine may need to have their bone growth rate checked with x-rays every few months.

 - This medicine will not enhance or improve athletic performance or ability.